• Skip to primary navigation

 Witchy Potions

-Can you find out which witchy drink makes the best bubbles?
-We used green smoothie, purple grape juice and chocolate milk.
-Next time we’re going to try some fizzy drinks and make cocktails.
+We set up an investigation to find out which witchy drink makes the best bubbles.
+We used green smoothies, purple grape juice, and chocolate milk.
+Next time, we’ll try some fizzy drinks and make cocktails.

 Which drink makes the most bubbles - Halloween STEM Activites for kids.Image of child blowing bubbles into a drink